 Try the hand motions shown for the "time" of the songs you sing.

-If you don't know how to read music or get confused, ask your club leader, a music teacher at your school, or your country/district K. State Research and Extension ergent for help or for your county/district K-State Research and Extension agent for help or for a resource.
+If you don't know how to read music or get confused, ask your club leader, a music teacher at your school, or your county/district K-State Research and Extension agent for help or for a resource.